elo33011/NetOps-agent-demo/README.md

            tools/lab_cli.py ─▶ docker exec ─▶ vtysh on FRR nodes (containered network devices)
 ```

-# Network Topology
+## Network Topology

+A simple network topology consisting of four sites (HQ, DC, Branch 1, Branch 2), each with an FRR edge router and a test host, connect via eBGP to two ISP routers (AS65000, iBGP between them).
+HQ and DC are dual-homed to both ISPs, preferring ISP1.
+Branch 1 uses ISP1 only, Branch 2 uses ISP2 only.
+No site provides transit.

 <div style="flex: 1;">
   <img src="wanlab_topology.png" width="800">
 </div>

-Routing: each edge runs eBGP to the ISP (AS65000).
+Routing setup: each edge runs eBGP to the ISP (AS65000).
 ISPs peer iBGP with next-hop-self.
 Dual-homed sites prefer isp1 (local-pref 200) and only advertise their own LAN
 (no transit).
 Hosts sit at 10.X.0.10.

 # How to Run it